New & Used Acura TL: In Depth

 GET A FREE PRICE QUOTE

-The Acura TL sits between the larger RLX and smaller ILX and TSX sedans in the lineup.
-It’s a mid-size luxury sedan that’s getting close to the end of its production cycle.
+The Acura TL is situated between the larger RLX and smaller TSX and ILX sedans in the Acura range.
+It’s a mid-size luxury sedan that’s nearing the end of its production cycle.

 With a price tag that's a bargain compared to some other German sport sedans—if all-out athleticism isn't your top priority—the front-wheel-drive TL models emphasize technology over more traditional luxury.
 These TL models are more comfort- and design-oriented, and are rivals to the likes of the Nissan Maxima, Lexus ES 350, and Lincoln MKZ.
 All-wheel-drive versions do tackle a tougher competitive set, including the BMW 5-Series, the Infiniti M sedans, and the Lexus ES and GS range of cars; unfortunately they've also landed in tougher pricing territory.